Using the train system in Italy is very easy and they have made it friendly for tourists to use.

 Listen to Announcements

-The fifth thing you need to know about how to use the trains in Italy is listening out for announcements.
+The fifth thing you need to know about how to use the trains in Italy is to listen out for announcements.

 Announcements are made at most stations in Italian, then in English.